It’s All About Respect – Dating from a position of strength

-This blog isn’t for everyone.
+This post isn’t for everyone.
 It’s for you if you’re someone who lacked appropriate guidance and support through the developmental years, or if you were raised to enjoy confidence but then a bad relationship dented your resilience.

 Interviewing singles and couples around Australia on the topic of Finding Love Again, I’ve been amazed over and over again at the amount of people who under-value themselves; particularly women.